The Ultimate Guide to Qualitative Research - Part 1: The Basics

 The role of case studies in research

-Case studies hold a unique position in the broader landscape of research methods aimed at theory development.
-They are instrumental when the primary research interest is to gain an intensive, detailed understanding of a phenomenon in its real-life context.
+Case studies are instrumental when the primary research interest is to gain an intensive, detailed understanding of a phenomenon in its real-life context.

 In addition, case studies can serve different purposes within research - they can be used for exploratory, descriptive, or explanatory purposes, depending on the research question and objectives.
 This flexibility and depth make case studies a valuable tool in the toolkit of qualitative researchers.